-Hailed as a performer with "pristine musicianship married to dazzling energy, " (San Francisco Classical Voice) and founding member of the Jupiter Trio and the Callisto Ensemble, violinist Robert Waters has concertized throughout the U.S. and abroad.
-In 2008, he was appointed Concertmaster of Chicago’s acclaimed orchestral/choral ensemble, Music of the Baroque.
-Mr. Waters has also served as Associate Professor of Violin at the DePaul University School of Music in Chicago and as Associate Concertmaster of the San Francisco Opera Orchestra.
+In 2008, Mr. Waters was appointed Concertmaster of Chicago’s acclaimed orchestral/choral ensemble, Music of the Baroque, where he is a frequent soloist.
+He has also previously served as Associate Professor of Violin at the DePaul University School of Music in Chicago, and as Associate Concertmaster of the San Francisco Opera Orchestra.

 A vigorous advocate of contemporary music, Waters has worked closely with such composers as Krysztof Penderecki, Gyorgy Kurtag, Luciano Berio, Leon Kirchner, Laura Kaminsky, Libby Larsen, Martin Bresnick, Augusta Read Thomas, Shulamit Ran, Bernard Rands, and George Perle.

 A committed and enthusiastic educator, Mr. Waters has taught music students of all ages.
 In addition to faculty positions at Utah State and DePaul, he has been invited over a span of fifteen years to teach privately, coach chamber music, and lead masterclasses at a wide range of music festivals, camps and workshops throughout the United States and beyond.